Charlotte Independence: Head coaches

-Mike Jeffries has been the Independence's head coach for all but 15 games of the teams existence.
+Mike Jeffries has been the Independence's head coach for all but 15 games of the team's existence.
 His first stint was from 2014 to 2018 as head coach.
 Coach Jeffries was promoted to general manager in 2018.
 In 2019, he resumed his duties as head coach while remaining the general manager.

 Club culture

 A self-described independent, grassroots supporters group, "The Mecklenburg Reserves," was formed in July 2021.
 The Mecklenburg Reserves occupy section 114 alongside the Independence Ultras.
 The Ultras and Reserves help create the supporters section atmosphere with Blue Furia, an independent predominantly Hispanic supporters group, and La Femme Footie, a group that works to promote women's soccer and women's involvement in the sport.

 The Independence competed for the Southern Derby against their rival, the Charleston Battery while Charlotte was in USL Championship.
 The derby took place over each team's final home game, and is decided on a points system.
 If the two games end in a tie, it is then awarded to the team who leads in aggregate goals.
 The independence won their first Southern Derby in 2021.

 The club's original independent supporters' group, "Jack's Militia", was founded in 2012 to promote soccer in Charlotte.
 When the Charlotte Independence were announced, Jack's Militia became the new team's official supporters group.

-The teams games are broadcast on ESPN+.
+The team's games are broadcast on ESPN+.